 - 3.3 The protection of personal data in the UK is governed by the Data Protection Act 2018 ('DPA2018') and the UK General Data Protection Regulation ('UK GDPR').
-In 2018, the Council implemented a raft of new measures to support compliance; these measures were subject to their first assessment by the Council's Internal Auditors in November 2022. - 3.4 The audit found reasonable assurance overall, with multiple points of good practice noted as well as a number of recommendations made for further improvements.
-The Audit Report acknowledged that staffing challenges within the Information Governance team at the time contributed to risks, which were regularly highlighted in the Corporate Support and Corporate Risk Registers.
+In 2018, the Council implemented a raft of new measures to support compliance; these measures were subject to their first assessment by the Council's Internal Auditors in November 2022. - 3.4 The audit found reasonable assurance overall, with multiple points of good practice noted as well as a number of recommendations made for further improvements. - 3.5 The audit identified five recommendations overall, of which four are currently complete and one is partially complete.
+The outstanding action relates to the timely completion of Data Protection Impact Assessments ('DPIAs') and Data